BMW i8 - The bargain-buy "supercar" I wasn't expecting to own.

 I didn't really fancy the idea of fitting any of the variants of bits of bodykit I've seen available for i8s.
 I have seen a surprisingly high proportion of i8s with

-3rd party bodykit fitted - side skirtr seem particularly popular.
-Nothing wrong with these additions, they're just not for me.
+Nothing wrong with these additions, they're just not for me and my individual tastes.

 However, I did feel that the i8 would benefit aesthetically from something to fill in the "visual valley" between the "flying buttresses" at the rear.

-A spoiler would address this, but after much internet searching I couldn't find a rear spoiler design that I liked or looked as though it really belonged on the i8.
+A rear spoiler would address this, but after much internet searching I couldn't find a rear spoiler design that I liked or looked as though it could have been OEM.

 This presented the opportunity to create something which would make our i8 truly unique and that really appealed to me (DIY vanity I suppose).